A Glimpse of Whale Science in Antarctica

 In honor of these two important events, we spoke with expedition team member and marine mammal specialist Annette Bombosch, PhD.
 Annette teaches our guests all about our favorite marine mammals and also heads our Citizen Science program, involving guests in real science projects happening throughout each voyage.

-Since the launch of our Citizen Science program in 2014, Polar Latitudes’ guests have been given the chance to contribute to major research studies focused in Antarctica, engage with scientists through conversations and presentations, and get a first-hand look at how climate change is impacting our birds, sea life, glaciers, oceans and weather patterns.
+Since the launch of our Citizen Science program in 2014, Polar Latitudes’ guests have been given the chance to contribute to major research studies focused on Antarctica, engage with scientists through conversations and presentations, and get a first-hand look at how climate change is impacting our birds, sea life, glaciers, oceans, and weather patterns.

 Beyond Citizen Science, we also welcome scientists and researchers on board as a means of transportation and support for important field research.